Hyderguda

 Hyderguda is a major locality in Hyderabad, Telangana, India.
-It is one of the costliest areas with high real estate cost both for commercial and residential properties.
+It is one of the costliest areas of Hyderabad with high real estate cost both for commercial and residential properties.

 The old MLA residential quarters are situated here.

+Etymology

+This was the area where a revenue collector named Hyder Ali used to reside.
+He was the person who collected property from Waheedunnisa Begum, the sister of the 3rd Nizam of Hyderabad, Sikander Jah.

 Commercial area

-Hyderguda has many malls and shopping areas.
-There is Food World, Pantaloons, More, etc. It has one of the biggest ICICI Bank branches located here.
-Corporation Bank also has a branch at Hyderguda.
+Hyderguda has many malls and shopping areas, including Food World, Pantaloons, More, etc. One of the biggest ICICI Bank branches, and a branch of Corporation Bank are located in Hyderguda.

-There is a popular bakery King and Cardinal popular for its burgers etc.

-The popular Hyderabadi restaurant, Bahar is located here.
-The Hyderabad Business Centre is also located here.